RoGellert/python_projects/yt_comments_scraper/README.md

 # Youtube comments scraper

-Scrapes the comments (only main without the replies), number of likes and approximate date of posting from a YouTube video provided the url.
+Scrapes the comments (only main ones without the replies), number of likes and approximate date of posting from a YouTube video provided the url.
 Saves the data either as a json or as a csv

+Dates of posting are approximated based on the label above the comments (such as "three month ago")

 ## Usage